gustavofpereira/cookbook/receitas/strogonoff.md

 1. In a saucepan over medium heat, add the oil and fry the chopped onion and garlic
 2. Add the diced chicken breast and let it fry until golden brown
 3. Add tomato sauce and other spices
-4. At the end, add the mushrooms and the cream
+4. At the end, add the French mushrooms and the sour cream

 ##### *** Adapted from [taste](https://www.taste.com.au/recipes/chicken-strogonoff/65b02a88-a8a6-4e71-b3a5-68c29b7b59a9)